 Birdhead (est. 2004) is a well-known contemporary artist group composed of two artists Song Tao (b.1979) and Ji Weiyu (b.1980) who were born and live in Shanghai.
 They both graduated from Shanghai Art & Design Academy.

-The artistic practice of Birdhead (Song Tao b.1979, Ji Weiyu b.1980) is based on photographs but also beyond the philosophy of photography.
+Birdhead's early works mostly used teasing and subjective perspectives to record Shanghai's real urban daily life through a large number of snap photos, which made Birdhead a very representative local artist group in Shanghai.
+The artistic practice of Birdhead is based on photographs but also beyond the philosophy of photography.
 Capturing all the beings around them, Birdhead digests and applies the thinking mode of conceptual art into the context of their image interpretation.
-By combining the photographic matrix, collage, particular mounting technique and so on, Birdhead delivers a “Birdhead world” in various exhibition spaces and humanistic environment.
+In recent years, Birdhead has increasingly emphasized the installation properties of the work and has made a rich exploration in materials and forms, constantly breaking people's traditional understanding of photography.
+By combining the photographic matrix, collage, particular mounting technique and so on, Birdhead delivers a “Birdhead world” in various exhibition spaces and humanistic environments.